Engee documentation

-Manual switching of logic circuits¶
+Manual switching of logic circuits

-, which inputs logic signals set by manual switches - blocks of type Manual Switch
+This model consists of a single block type Logic, the input of which is supplied with logical signals set by manual switches – blocks of the type Manual Switch.

-Automatic check of all combinations¶
+Automatic verification of all combinations

-Load the model (if necessary):
+Upload the model (if necessary):

 # Если модель еще не открыта, загрузим из файла

-if "switching_logic" ∉ [m.name for m in engee.get_all_models()] engee.load( "$(@__DIR__)/switching_logic.engee"); end;
+if "switching_logic" [m.name for m in engee.get_all_models()] engee.load( "$(@__DIR__)/switching_logic.engee"); end;

-can be copied from the command line, where you can type $\LaTeX$ command \notin
+Symbol you can copy it from the command line, where you can type the command \notin and press the tab key Tab.

-To find out which parameters can be switched programmatically, call the command get_param
+To find out which parameters can be switched programmatically, call the command get_param.

 engee.get_param( "switching_logic/Manual Switch" )